Charlie Hough: Texas Rangers

 In 1987, Hough, in battery with Geno Petralli, put Petralli in the record books as Petralli committed four passed balls in one inning to tie the major league record of Ray Katt, catching knuckleballer Hoyt Wilhelm in 1954.
 The record was tied by Ryan Lavarnway of the Boston Red Sox in 2013, catching knuckleballer Steven Wright in his first major league start.
+In the July 4 game in the 1988 season, Hough became part of an exclusive club when he recorded four strikeouts in one inning.